Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Introduction

 Section II of this paper presents the correct general relationship between $g^{(1s)}(q,t)$ and $P(\Delta x, t)$.
 Section III discusses the special case of probe particles in a purely Newtonian fluid.
 Section IV notes experimental findings bearing on the relative significance of Sections II and III.
 Section V considers paths for interpreting probe diffusion spectra.
-Section VI treats the determination of $P(\Delta x, t)$, relationships between $g^{(1s)}(q,t)$ and trapping/hopping behavior, and, closing on a positive note, cases in which quasielastic scattering from diffusing probes, correctly interpreted, has given valuable information about complex fluids and the objects diffusing in them.
+Section VI treats the determination of $P(\Delta x, t)$, relationships between $g^{(1s)}(q,t)$ and trapping/hopping behavior, and, to close on a positive note, several cases in which quasielastic scattering from diffusing probes, correctly interpreted, has given valuable information about complex fluids and the objects diffusing in them.
+An Appendix discusses spectral subtraction at the field correlation level.